BA (Hons), Full-time With Time Abroad

-The four-year BA Dutch and History of Art is a joint honours programme split equally between your two chosen subjects.
-The language part of your degree is taught in the School of European Languages, Culture and Society where will take modules not only in language (speaking, listening, reading, writing and translation) but also in cultural topics including literature, history, film, linguistics, politics and other relevant field designed to complement your language learning.
-With a wide variety of modules on offer, you will be able to tailor your degree to your areas of interest.
+The four-year BA Hebrew and Yiddish is a joint honours programme split equally between your two languages.
+You will take modules not only in language (speaking, listening, reading, writing and translation) but also in cultural topics including literature, history, film, linguistics, politics and other relevant field designed to complement your language learning.
+With a wide variety of modules on offer, you will be able to tailor your modern languages degree to your areas of interest.

 UCL is ranked 3rd in the UK for Modern Languages in the 2018 QS World Rankings and offers outstanding opportunities to language students and graduates.